IDEA-Research/Grounded-Segment-Anything/README.md

 <br>

 **Tips**
-- If you want to detect multiple objects in one sentence with [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO), we suggest seperating each name with `.` .
+- If you want to detect multiple objects in one sentence with [Grounding DINO](https://github.com/IDEA-Research/GroundingDINO), we suggest separating each name with `.` .
 An example: `cat . dog . chair .`

 **Step 3: Check the annotated image**